Thank you for reading our post, please rate this article at the end.

 - Standard bathroom with a shower and toilet.

-At the moment of its introduction, the 2011 Jayco Jay Feather Sport M-165 was quite a nice travel trailer floorplan.
-Quite decently sized, this travel trailer now offers more comfort than many other similarly priced travel trailers.
+At its introduction, the 2011 Jayco Jay Feather Sport M-165 was a pretty lovely floor plan.
+Quite decently sized, this travel trailer now offers more comfort than many similarly priced models.

-Measuring 18 feet in length, this RV is quite compact and lightweight, but it nonetheless has a layout similar to that of much larger travel trailers.
-Most notably, the M-165 travel trailer boasts a bathroom with a shower and toilet, as well as ample sleeping space for up to 5 individuals.
+Measuring 18 feet in length, this RV is relatively compact and lightweight, yet it still has a layout similar to that of much larger travel trailers.
+Most notably, the M-165 travel trailer features a bathroom with a shower and toilet, plus ample sleeping space for up to 5 people.

-Aside from that, the Jay Feather Sport M-165 travel trailer has a compact dinette, as well as a decently-equipped kitchen area with a three-burner cooktop, a microwave, and a refrigerator.
-This travel trailer also has a TV shelf, but it doesn’t come with a TV.
+Aside from that, the Jay Feather Sport M-165 travel trailer features a compact dinette and a well-equipped kitchen with a three-burner cooktop, microwave, and refrigerator.
+This travel trailer also has a TV shelf, but doesn’t include a TV.

-If you are looking for a decent amount of comfort in a travel trailer and aren’t too worried about size and weight, then the Jay Feather Sport M-165 travel trailer may be a good option for you.
+If you are looking for decent comfort in a travel trailer and aren’t too concerned about size or weight, the Jay Feather Sport M-165 may be a good option.

 2. 2013 Jayco Jay Flight Swift SLX M-145 RB